SmoDav/mpesa/README.md

 Run `composer require smodav/mpesa` to get the latest stable version of the package.

-## Migration from v1
+## Migration from previous versions

-v2 makes a change on the response of the transaction by adding a new `SmoDav\Mpesa\Response` object.
-When migrating from v1 change the consumption of the response since it no longer provides an instance of `GuzzleHttp\Psr7\Stream` but an instance of `SmoDav\Mpesa\Response` with two properties `transactionId` and `response`.
+v3 of this API uses the new M-Pesa API thus it might break some parts of the code in the previous versions.

+### Identity

+$response = (new Register($core, $auth))->submit(600000, 'https://payments.smodavproductions.com/checkout.php', 'https://payments.smodavproductions.com/checkout.php');

 ### Laravel